 Sensory/Motor: The candidate with or without accommodations must have sufficient motor function and skills necessary to perform basic tasks in the practice of pharmacy.
 Examples of such tasks may include the compounding of medicinals, physical assessment, the administration of drugs, and the provision of basic cardiac life support.
 Such actions require the coordination of both gross and fine muscular movements, equilibrium, and functional use of the senses.

 Intellectual: A candidate must have the ability to measure, calculate, reason, analyze, synthesize, and integrate information that is essential to fully develop these skills.
 A candidate must be fully alert and attentive at all times in clinical settings.

 Behavioral/Social: A candidate must be of sufficient emotional health to utilize fully his or her intellectual abilities, the exercise of good judgment, and the prompt completion of all patient care responsibilities.
 A candidate must possess the ability to develop mature, sensitive, and effective relationships with patients.
 A candidate must be able to tolerate physically and emotionally taxing workloads and to function effectively under stress.
 A candidate must be able to adapt to changing environments, to display flexibility and learn to function in the face of uncertainties inherent in the clinical problems of many patients.
 A candidate must possess compassion, integrity, interpersonal skills, and motivation to excel in pharmacy practice.

 Health: Certain illnesses impair a student’s performance.
-These include, but are not limited to, active drug and/or alcohol addiction, severe depression, and other psychiatric illnesses.
+These include, but are not limited to, active drug and/or alcohol addiction, severe depression and other psychiatric illnesses.
 It is not permissible for students to interact with patients while impaired by these conditions.
-It is the policy of the College of Pharmacy to encourage recognition of these conditions and to support treatment so that the student may resume his or her studies in the college.
+It is the policy of the College of Pharmacy to encourage recognition of these conditions and to support treatment so that the student may resume their studies in the College.